Enjoy Live Blackjack Casinos Online

 Advantages for the Black Jack Player

 Casinos rarely offer blatantly bad games that load up on nothing but terms that are favorable to them.
-Instead, they mix up some of the above rules with others that actually give a small advantage to the player.
+Instead, they mix up some of the above rules with others that actually give the player a small advantage.
 You can rest assured the overall balance will still be in favor of the house, but the following rules can help to offset what would otherwise be a very poor game.